Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes in plant health.

-Organic vs Non-Organic Soil
+The Difference Between Organic and Non-Organic Soil

-Non-organic soil media consists of materials that have been manufactured and free of nutrients and contaminants.
+Non-organic soil media consists of materials that have been manufactured and are free of nutrients and contaminants.
 Perlite, vermiculite, expanded clay aggregate, and rockwool are heavily used in hydroponics and as soil amendments for potted plants.
-Each non-organic medium has many benefits that do not exist within organic soils and organic amendments.
+Each non-organic medium has benefits that do not exist within organic soils and organic amendments.

 Organic Soil and Amendments

 Organic soils contain organic matter that is rich in many nutrients and minerals.
 The scientific definition of organic soil is "Of, relating to, or derived from living matter."
 Organic soil consists of decaying plant material, microorganisms, worms, and many other things.

 Soil is composed of three main particles: sand, clay, and silt.
 The ideal soil is loam, which contains equal parts sand, clay, and silt.
 Loamy soil has the ability to retain moisture while allowing adequate drainage.
 Soils are highly influenced by climate.
 Arid climates produce sandy soils while warm, rainy climates produce rain forests with dense, acidic soil.
 Soil in climates not ideal will need to be amended to create an organic soil rich in nutrients.